mdub/clamp/README.markdown

 Sometimes you'll want to pass in option values from the environment:

-    option "--port", "PORT", "the port to listen on", :env => "PORT" do |val|
+    option "--port", "PORT", "the port to listen on", :environment_variable => "PORT" do |val|
       val.to_i
     end